How to file a Trademark in Mexico?

 Examination

-• Review of the application and publication for opposition purposes in the Official Gazette;
+• Review and publication for opposition in the Official Gazette;

-• Formal examination, during which the examiner determines whether the application fulfills formal requirements, such as the name of the applicant, nationality, address, and correct goods or services classification.
-Most official actions issued during the formal examination relate to the classification of goods or services; and substantive examination, during which the examiner determines whether the mark applied for has already been registered by another party and whether the mark complies with absolute and relative grounds.
+• Formal examination, during which the examiner checks whether the application meets formal requirements such as the applicant’s name, nationality, address, and correct classification of goods or services.
+Notably, most official actions during this phase relate to the classification of goods or services;

 Registration

-The registration certificate grants the owner the exclusive right to use such mark for a 10-year period, beginning from the filing date; registration can be renewed for subsequent 10-year periods.
-To maintain its rights, the registrant must use the mark in Mexico within three years of the date of grant and for a further three years; otherwise, the registration will become vulnerable to cancellation based on non-use.
-Although no proof of use is required, the renewal application includes a declaration under oath that the mark has been used according to the Industrial Property Law.
+Finally, IMPI grants the registration certificate, which gives the owner exclusive rights to use the mark for 10 years from the filing date.
+You can renew the registration every 10 years indefinitely.
+However, to maintain your rights, you must use the mark in Mexico within three years after the grant and continue using it for another three years; otherwise, the registration may face cancellation due to non-use.
+Although IMPI does not require proof of use, the renewal application does require a sworn declaration confirming that the mark has been used in accordance with the Industrial Property Law.

 Duration of the procedure: